JacoboLansac/audits/solo/tai-net-ytao.md

-### [C-] CENTRALIZATION: There is no on-chain guarantee for depositors that they will receive rewards or their original stake
+### [C-1] CENTRALIZATION: There is no on-chain guarantee for depositors that they will receive rewards or their original stake

 - Users deposits `wTAO` tokens in the `yTAO` contract in exchange for rewards, also in `wTAO` tokens.
 When users deposit `wTAO` using `wrap()`, they receive `yTAO` as a receipt.
 - To unstake, they need to submit a request by calling `requestUnstake`.
 In this same transaction, the corresponding amount of `yTAO` is burned.